 Biomass via the North Sea

 Port of Hvide Sande plays a central role in the import and export of biomass.
-The port is used to transport, store, and handle biomass.
+The harbor is used to transport, store, and handle biomass.

-Biomass is transported in many forms via ships, and it is very common to both import and export biomass across countries and continents.
-Biomass is typically transported as solid, liquid, or gaseous materials - depending on their usage and treatment method.
+Biomass is transported in many forms by ships, and it is very common to both import and export biomass across countries and continents.
+Biomass is typically transported as solid, liquid, or gaseous materials - depending on their application and treatment method.

 Biomass often requires large storage facilities and precise logistics systems, especially for large bulk transports.
-This applies in terms of protection against moisture and other external factors that can affect the quality of the stored biomass.
+This applies in the form of protection against moisture and other external factors that can influence the quality of the stored biomass.

-At the port, we have ongoing landing of biomass and also rent out premises and tank storage with a capacity of 6,000 tons for the storage of liquid biomass at the port.
-The facilities at the port allow for the pumping of biomass in via underground pipes - from the ships to the storage containers.
-In the same way, biomass can be transported to and from the port via the road network and many biogas plants around Denmark.
+At the harbor, we have ongoing landing of biomass, and also rent out spaces and tank storage with a capacity of 6,000 tons for the storage of liquid biomass at the harbor.
+The facilities at the harbor make it possible to pump the biomass in via underground pipes - from the ships to the storage containers.
+In the same way, biomass can be transported to and from the harbor via the road network and many biogas plants around Denmark.

 What is biomass?

-Biomass is broadly all organic materials formed by plant photosynthesis - with the sun as an energy source.
+Biomass is broadly all organic substances formed by plants through photosynthesis - with the sun as an energy source.
 As mentioned, these can be divided into solid, liquid, and gaseous materials.

-• Solid biomass products are, for example, wood pellets, wood chips, and agricultural residues, such as straw and corn stalks.
+• Solid biomass products include, for example, wood pellets, wood chips, and agricultural residues such as straw and corn stalks.

 • Liquid biomass products are biodiesel, which is produced from vegetable oils or animal fat - and used as fuel.
-Bioethanol is alcohol made by fermenting sugary crops, used as fuel.
+Bioethanol is alcohol produced by fermenting sugar-containing crops, used as fuel.

-• Gaseous biomass products are biogas, which is gas produced from the breakdown of organic materials.
-It can, for example, be manure from agriculture that is converted to biogas.
+• Gaseous biomass products are biogas, which is gas produced by the breakdown of organic materials.
+This can, for example, be manure from farms that is converted into biogas.
 Furthermore, biogas can be upgraded to biomethane and used as fuel.

 Where do we get biomass from?

-The biomass comes from compressed sawdust and wood shavings, from small pieces of wood and agricultural residues such as straw, rapeseed, or other waste or by-products.
-It also comes from vegetable oils, animal fat, or fermented sugary crops.
+Biomass comes from compressed sawdust and wood shavings, from small pieces of wood and agricultural residues such as straw, rapeseed, or other waste or residual products.
+It also comes from vegetable oils, animal fat, or fermented sugar-containing crops.
 Additionally, it also comes in gaseous form from gas-containing manure from agriculture.

 Stone and gravel